Coping With Epilepsy Neurofeedback Practitioner Directory

 I have read so many stories of people who use vitamins (vitamin D, vitamin B12, vitamin B9, vitamin B6, vitamin E… etc.) in the hopes that these vitamins will have positive effects on their seizures.

 Vitamin B6 (Pyridoxine HCL) was the only seizure medication I used to control my major seizures for approx. the first 19 years of my life.
 With my doctor’s consent I then added a multi B complex tablet to my daily intake of already prescribed vitamin B6.
-I have never used any anti-epileptic drugs with my B vitamins to control my seizures.
+I have never used any AEDs with my B vitamins to control my seizures.

 In my case there was no depletion (that I am ware of) of any other nutrient in my body while I was taking a mega dose of vitamin B6 only.